 ZIP CODE AREAS SERVED LOCATION OF OFFICE OFFICE TELEPHONE NUMBER

 900XX LOS ANGELES CITY (323) 586-2605

 902XX - 908XX LONG BEACH DIST.
-(562) 986-7360
+(714) 662-6447

 910XX - 935XX VAN NUYS DIST.
 (661) 775-6663

 917XX - 918XX SANTA ANA DIST.
-(714) 662-6248
+(714) 662-6447

-926XX - 928 OPTION #4
+926XX - 928

-INFORMATION FOR INDIVIDUALS, GROUPS AND ORGANIZATIONS DISTRIBUTING APPLICATIONS FOR ABSENTEE BALLOTS
+INFORMATION FOR INDIVIDUALS, GROUPS AND ORGANIZATIONS DISTRIBUTING APPLICATIONS FOR VOTE BY MAIL BALLOTS

-ABSENTEE BALLOT APPLICATION
+VOTE BY MAIL BALLOT APPLICATION

-(a) Before you do anything else, contact your local elections official.
+Before you do anything else, contact your local elections official.

-The local elections official can assist you in your absent voter drive.
+The local elections official can assist you in your Vote By Mail voter drive.
 He or she can provide information to ensure that your application format is correct, as well as other important details.
-Failure to make early contact with the elections official could result in delays or problems which might interfere with your intended goal of enabling people to vote absentee.
+Failure to make early contact with the elections official could result in delays or problems which might interfere with your intended goal of enabling people to Vote By Mail.

-If you need assistance or have any further questions concerning use of the absent voter application form, please call Mr. Steve Logan, Head, Document Receipt and Absent Voting Section at (562) 462-2381.
+If you need assistance or have any further questions concerning use of the Vote By Mail voter application form, please call the Vote By Mail Voting Section at (562) 462-2381.